ltatzel/PyTorchHessianFree/README.md

   on one list entry (i.e. one mini-batch) at a time and `acc`umulates the individual gradients automatically.
 This iterative approach slows down the computations but enables us to work with very large data sets.

+## 5. Contributing <a name="contributing"></a>

+I would be very grateful for any feedback!
+If you have questions, a feature request, found a bug or have comments on how to improve the code, please don't hesitate to reach out to me.

 ## 6. References <a name="references"></a>